klaufel/awesome-design-systems/README.md

 - [Frontend Architecture for Design Systems](http://shop.oreilly.com/product/0636920040156.do) - A modern blueprint for scalable and sustainable websites by Micah Godbolt.
 - [Introduction to Design Systems](https://fem-design-systems.netlify.app/) - A practical introduction to design systems by using React, Figma and Storybook by Emma Bostian
 - [Modular Web Design](https://www.amazon.com/Modular-Web-Design-Components-Documentation/dp/0321601351/) - Creating Reusable Components for user experience design and documentation by Nathan Curtis.
-- [Acing the System Design Interview](https://www.manning.com/books/acing-the-system-design-interview) - Book that gives the insights, skills, and practice needed to ace the toughest system design interview questions by Zhiyong Tan.

 ## Talks